In a historic vote, student workers at Columbia University reclaim their union from the bureaucrats, reversing a trend of top-down union organizing.

 We do not know how to stop the planetary destruction caused by capital — but by asking the right questions we can find our way forward together.

 Stay updated by receiving the latest ROAR articles in your inbox!

 ROAR’s free newsletter reaches thousands of readers around the world.
-Make sure you don’t miss out on anything and sign up to our daily updates now.
+Make sure you don’t miss out on anything and sign up to our biweekly roundup now.

 Become part of ROAR by sending in your articles, photos or films!